 Many will remember this devastating wildfire from 1998, as it’s one of the worst in British Columbia’s history.
 It leveled more than 6,000 hectares of land, destroyed 40 buildings and forced the evacuation of 7,000 people.

 In 2003, British Columbia was once again rocked by wildfires when a lightning strike ignited a blaze that blew through roughly 25,600 hectares and destroyed 238 homes, causing the evacuation of more than 33,000 people from Kelowna and Naramata.
 Remarkably, there was no loss of human life.

 Sadly, arson was the cause of this massive and costly wildfire, resulting in $700 million in damages (which, in 2011, made it the second most expensive insured disaster in Canadian history).
 The fires forced the evacuation of 7,000 Slave Lake residents and burned more than 400 buildings.

 The most devastating forest fires in Canadian history

-As forest fires continue to rage across the Northwest Territories, we’re reminded that all it takes is a combination of dry, windy conditions and lightning strikes to turn small brush fires into massive, devastating blazes.
-Canada is home to 10 percent of the world’s forests and, according to Natural Resources Canada, wildland fires have consumed … Continued
+As forest fires continue to rage each summer, we’re reminded that all it takes is a combination of dry, windy conditions and lightning strikes to turn small brush fires into massive, devastating blazes.
+Canada is home to 10 percent of the world’s forests and, according to Natural Resources Canada, wildland fires have consumed an average … Continued